Beth

 That last was met with a roar of agreement.

 “A few more attagirls.
 To Mia and Heather each for calling Pink and executing it very well.
-To Beth both for calling for a repeat of The Thing of Beauty at just the right time and for realizing quickly that she had to call an audible on it when she was about to pass to Rathi.
-To Rathi for letting Beth know that she had to call an audible.
-To Beth, Zala, Rathi, and Rhee for that lovely bit of tiki taka that led to Heather’s first goal.
-To Heather for picking just the right moment to break upfield to score that goal.
+To Beth, both for calling for a repeat of The Thing of Beauty at just the right time and for realizing quickly that she had to call an audible on it when she was about to pass to Rathi, and another to Rathi for letting Beth know she had to call that audible.
+To Beth, Zala, Rathi, and Rhee for that lovely bit of tiki-taka that led to Heather’s first goal and to Heather for picking just the right moment to break upfield to score that goal.
 By the way, that shot was very pretty.
 To all six fullbacks for a game superbly played.
-That is a good team that we just demolished, and a lot of the reason behind that demolition was the tight D that did not let their O get organized.
+That is a good team we just demolished, and a lot of the reason behind that demolition was the tight D that did not let their O get organized.
 I lost track of the number of times that one fullback or another poked the ball away from them to put the kibosh on yet another of their offensive surges.
 To all six halfbacks for dominating play in the middle of the field, which let those lazy, good-for-nothing fullbacks lounge around adding to their tans.”

 “Last, but assuredly not least by any stretch of the imagination, to both goalies for directing the fullbacks in the fullest potential of sun angles and tanning requirements.”